Preventing and Treating Disease

-From diseases such as Zika and Ebola to pandemic influenza, emerging pandemics can spread globally much faster than our ability to develop new vaccines.
+From diseases such as Zika and Ebola to pandemic influenza, emerging pandemics can spread globally much faster than scientists’ ability to develop new vaccines.
 In the future, new highly complex and devastating diseases may arise, just as HIV arose more than 35 years ago and still remains a global killer.
-The Human Vaccines Project is seeking to enable the rapid, targeted and effective development of vaccines to better fight future pandemics.
+The Human Vaccines Project is seeking to enable the rapid, targeted, and effective development of vaccines to better fight future pandemics.

 Global Infectious Diseases

 HIV, malaria, tuberculosis, and other complex diseases continue to cause millions of infections and deaths annually because they have resisted scientists’ best efforts to develop widely effective vaccines.
 The Human Vaccines Project is working to accelerate the development of critical new vaccines and therapeutics against these devastating diseases.

 For the past 100 years most vaccines have been designed for healthy adults in high-income countries.
 Yet, most of the global disease burden now occurs in the world’s fastest growing demographics—the elderly and those in the developing world.